chackett24/chackett24.github.io/phillies.md

 title: Welcome Phillies Hiring Team
 ---

-# Welcome Phillies Hiring Team
+# Hey Phillies

 Thank you for taking the time to visit this page.
-Here, I’ve collected materials related to the **“Best Defensive First Baseman” question from the Associate application**, showing how I would approach the problem using **computer vision (CV)** and how my background equips me to contribute in this space.
+Here, I’ve collected materials related to the “Best Defensive First Baseman” question from the Associate application, showing how I would approach the problem using computer vision (CV).

 ---